tant/generate-secrets/docs/3-user-interface-design-goals.md

 * **Goal:** WCAG AA.
 Ensure good color contrast, full keyboard usability, and screen reader-accessible tooltips.

 ## Branding
-* **Requirements:** No specific requirements.
-The interface will be clean, modern, and use a simple, readable color palette (e.g., a dark theme with light text to reduce eye strain).
+* **Requirements:** The interface uses daisyUI for all UI components and icons, ensuring a clean, modern, and consistent look.
+Theme is easily customizable (default: cyberpunk).
+Color palette and accessibility are handled by daisyUI presets.

 ## Target Device and Platforms
 * **Goal:** Web Responsive.
 The interface must display well on all screen sizes, from mobile phones to desktops.